smenjas/educational-content/computers.md

 immediately.
 You're allowed to take time to think about it, and call them back later if you decide to.

+#### Work vs. Personal
+You should separate your work and personal data as much as possible, to avoid legal complications and providing an example of professionalism.

+If you can, have separate devices for work and personal use, and use each exclusively for their intended purpose.

+If your devices belong to your employer, you should still avoid using your work email for personal communication.
+Instead, use a personal email.

 ## Types of Computers
 There are many different kinds of computers that affect your every day life, some of which you will never see.